The Latin Program

 The study of Latin is an appropriate complement to any major in the liberal arts or sciences, and any student may use Latin to satisfy the College’s general education requirement for proficiency in a foreign language.
 Students wishing to major may choose a concentration in Latin within the Classics major.
 Mary Washington is a member of the Intercollegiate Center for Classical Studies in Rome, and students who major in Latin are encouraged to apply to its programs; some financial aid is available.

-While some majors include teacher licensure in their schedule, others combine their concentration in Latin with a second major in a related field such as history, philosophy, religion, English, business, or modern foreign languages.
+While some majors include teacher licensure in their schedule, others combine their concentration in Latin with a second major in a related field such as history, philosophy, religion, English, business, or foreign languages.
 With such a background, graduates have a wide range of opportunities after college, including museum work, archaeology, graduate study, teaching, and translating.
 In recent years, Latin majors have been unusually successful in obtaining high school teaching positions and in gaining admission to graduate and professional schools.

 Requirements for Latin Concentration in Classics Major